opBitcoin/white-paper/README.md

 **STRONG ROOTS NEW CODE**

 opBitcoin is based on the 0xBitcoin contract but heavily updated to match todays erc20 standards.
-This is hightly eperiemental code!!

 https://0xbitcoin.org/#/